curi/websites/_posts/2018-01-11-using-intellectual-processes-to-combat-bias.md

 We’re all fallible.
 We make mistakes.
 We do often have to use our judgement.
 But that’s no excuse for having vague or non-existent processes.
 Structuring your intellectual work helps reduce bias and error.
 Figure out what you think you should do to combat bias, write it down, and hold yourself to it.

-The biggest benefit of this approach is to *avoiding staying wrong about things you're mistaken and biased about, which others are willing to tell you the truth of*.
+The biggest benefit of this approach is to *avoid staying wrong about things you're mistaken and biased about, which others are willing to tell you the truth of*.

 ## Next Steps